mr2rm/kickstart.nvim/README.md

 - [x] Show active branch
 - [ ] Configure gitsigns to have better styling
 - [ ] Install diffview
+- [ ] Open/Edit from directly from Neovim
+- [ ] Close LazyGit by Esc

 ### Python